Jay Bateman

-Jay Bateman (born July 16, 1973) is an American football coach who is currently the defensive coordinator for the Texas A&M Aggies.
-He was previously the inside linebackers coach for the Florida Gators and the co-defensive coordinator and safeties coach at the University of North Carolina at Chapel Hill.
+Jay Bateman (born July 16, 1973) is an American football coach who is currently the defensive coordinator at the University of Kentucky.
+He previously served as the defensive coordinator for Texas A&M, the inside linebackers coach for the University of Florida and the co-defensive coordinator and safeties coach at the University of North Carolina at Chapel Hill.
 A former Broyles Award finalist, he has also had assistant coaching stints at Ball State, Army as well as a head coaching stint at Siena from 2000 to 2003.

 Coaching career

 After graduating from Randolph–Macon College in 1995, Bateman went to work for a company that sold paper machinery.
 He got into coaching when the owner sold the company, working as an assistant coach at Benedictine High School in Richmond.
 He got his first job in the college ranks at Hampden–Sydney College in 1997 as a graduate assistant, working with the defensive line and linebackers.
 He was named the defensive coordinator at Siena College in New York in 1999, and was promoted to head coach in 2000.
 At the time of his promotion, he was said to be the youngest head coach in Division I football at 26.
 After the football program was shut down in 2003, he joined the coaching staff at Richmond in 2004 as their assistant secondary coach, on a coaching staff that had future college and NFL assistants, such as Mike Elko, Patrick Graham, and Marcus Satterfield.
 He also had assistant coaching stints under Pete Lembo at Lehigh, Elon, and Ball State.